Alpha: Plutarch

 Plutarch, in Moralia, presents a discussion on why the letter alpha stands first in the alphabet.
 Ammonius asks Plutarch what he, being a Boeotian, has to say for Cadmus, the Phoenician who reputedly settled in Thebes and introduced the alphabet to Greece, placing alpha first because it is the Phoenician name for ox—which, unlike Hesiod, the Phoenicians considered not the second or third, but the first of all necessities.
 "Nothing at all," Plutarch replied.
 He then added that he would rather be assisted by Lamprias, his own grandfather, than by Dionysus' grandfather, i.e. Cadmus.
 For Lamprias had said that the first articulate sound made is "alpha", because it is very plain and simple—the air coming off the mouth does not require any motion of the tongue—and therefore this is the first sound that children make.

 According to Plutarch's natural order of attribution of the vowels to the planets, alpha was connected with the Moon.

 Alpha and Omega

 As the first letter of the alphabet, Alpha as a Greek numeral came to represent the number 1.

 Therefore, Alpha, both as a symbol and term, is used to refer to the "first", or "primary", or "principal" (most significant) occurrence or status of a thing.

 The New Testament has God declaring himself to be the "Alpha and Omega, the beginning and the end, the first and the last."
 (Revelation 22:13, KJV, and see also 1:8).

-Consequently, the term "alpha" has also come to be used to denote "primary" position in social hierarchy, examples being "alpha males" or pack leaders.
+Consequently, the term "alpha" has also come to be used to denote "primary" position in social hierarchy, examples being the concept of dominant "alpha" members in groups of animals.